polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 ```

 At this point, your SD card should be ready to boot Linux.
-You can remove it from your PC and insert it into the SD card slot on the Icicle kit.
+You can remove it from your PC and insert it into the SD card slot on the Icicle kit, and then power-on the board.
-Connect to UART0 (J11) for the HSS and UART0 (also J11) for U-Boot and Linux.
+Connect to UART0 (J11) for the HSS and UART1 (also J11) for U-Boot and Linux.
 Settings are 115200 baud, 8 data bits, 1 stop bit, no parity, and no flow control.
 When Linux boots, log in with the username `root` & the password `microchip`.

 ### Preparing an SD Card for MPFS & LC-MPFS